Gym-Bro/GymBro-api/README.md

 $ firebase use --add
 ```

-and select the gym-bro project (you must requiere access to the project, see contact info)

-8. In the functions/package.json file, make sure that the script "serve" is like follow in the next operative systems:
+and select the gym-bro project (you must requiere access to the project, see contact info) \**IMPORTANT: give a unique alias to the project.
+Use *gymbro\* 8.
+In the functions/package.json file, make sure that the script "serve" is like follow in the next operative systems:

 Windows:
 "serve": "nodemon --watch src --exec \"npm run build && firebase emulators:start\" --signal SIGTERM"